Do Go On - 533 - El Chupacabra

 Still with Wagner, those who saw it say

-hop like a kangaroo, and leaves a foul, sulphur-like stench.
+and leaves a foul, sulfur-like stench.

-At the side of some deaths, unidentified three-toed tracks were found.
+At the side of some deaths,

-Zoologists could think of no known animal that could adequately fit this strange portrait.
+Zoologists could think of no known animal

 Wow.

-On Princeton's website, a guy, and this guy is definitely a true believer,
+and this guy is definitely a true believer,

-and he wrote this.
+and he wrote this,

 This is an old archive blog from 1998.